 Reuse office paper.
 Consider using the back side of printed material as informal notepads for your home or office before recycling.
 If paper contains FERPA, HIPPA or other sensitive information, be sure to place it in a secure document destruction bin, where it will be destroyed and then recycled.
 When at home be sure to shred any papers containing sensitive information.

 Dispose of paint safely.
 Many communities have a household hazardous waste collection site that allows you to drop off unused or left over paint (among other household chemicals).
 In addition, individuals can go to the collection site and pick up paint for free.
 One individual has found this to be a useful and economical way of completing smaller painting projects or art pieces.

 Plastic Bags & Thin Plastic Wrapping

 Recycle plastic bags and other thin plastics.
 Consider all the purchases you make in our community and decide if a plastic bag is really necessary or if you can carry a collapsible, reusable bag with you for use when needed.
-Your plastic shopping bags are recyclable at many grocery stores in Fargo.
+Your plastic shopping bags are recyclable at the NDSU Bookstore in the Memorial Union and at many grocery stores in Fargo.
 Some additional items that can be recycled at local plastic bag collection sites include bread bags, food storage bags (zip style baggies), bubble wrap, and thin plastic wrapping for items like toilet paper, cases of water and diapers.
+Also, don't forget to recycle those Hoagie Hutt bags.
 These items take up more garbage space than you think.
 Collect them for a few weeks and see for yourself.
 For a full list of accepted items and participating collection sites visit Trex Recycling.